Digital transformation roadmap overview

 UPS

 The global courier company could see the importance of delivery speed and data analytics in the modern age.
-Not to wait around for an emerging startup to usurp them, UPS was able to pre-empt disruption.
+Not waiting around for an emerging startup to usurp them, UPS was able to pre-empt disruption.

 Its focus on artificial intelligence, automation, and big data analytics led to real-time package tracking.
 Ultimately, this innovation paved the way for a better supply chain, quicker delivery times, and a better customer experience.